Fellow-Consulting-AG/docapp-docs/docs/en/docbits/fileshare/watchdog-macOS.md

 ## Start Importing Your Files

-With Watchdog for macOS configured, you're ready to start importing your local documents to Docbits (DOC²).
+With Watchdog for macOS configured, you're ready to start importing your local documents to DocBits (DOC²).
 Simply add your files to the **Read folder** and Watchdog will take care of the rest.

 Don't wait any longer to streamline your document import process.
 Download Watchdog for macOS and start importing your files today.